darqos/darqos/doc/bootstrap.rst

    * History
    * Terminal

-     * Server is Unix daemon process, running PyQt5
+     * Server is Unix daemon process, running PyQt5 (or 6?)
      * Create full-screen background window on all attached screen devices (from Qt).

+       * Maybe this can be done by Wayfire (compositor)?

      * Needs to have pointer & keyboard

        * Can we get enough control via Qt?
 Worried about the stupid Command/Control mapping Qt does ...
        * If not Qt, maybe need to wrangle directly with Linux

+         * In the worst case, perhaps thd (trigger happy) will work

      * Also will need to provide audio I/O

        * Via ...
-ALSA?
-Or PulseAudio?
+PulseAudio?
 Or Pipewire?

-         * I guess ideally Pipewire, but it'll depend on what's available in the default OS image, cos I don't want to fuck about too much.
+         * I guess ideally Pipewire, but it'll depend on what works for RPi 4 / RPi400

      * Either provides or facilitates the Factory, Find, and Events UIs.